MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

   - Capacitors

 ![PCB_complet](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/649935e4-a762-47ec-a7d6-bdfd1e432b26)

 Figure 2: Image of the complete project.
+The Bluetooth module is mounted on a separate Arduino breadboard, but this does not have any impact on the functioning of the program.

 # Arduino code

-The logic behind the Arduino program can be found in the logic chart below.
+The logic behind the Arduino program can be found in the logic chart in figure 3.

 ![bP9DRXin34RtEWMHLN85UvFunudH6WtgvW2CXl2ebIX1efAwHUzUIPunCi1iiZ3WaSZtFWgyJu9HihDAZ5Y2v-X_ae3689IZKkrQgSMH98UbMkpPY45h_X1exu9dOac0t44md4h1WmZg7eYrxoY2OQ4OSv1fxxUlsqthIXJBKMMvp4QZ6CzBfTvxOmbk7He-4ESxC0bkpvJk5C1YOr (1)](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/8321e4d1-a773-4e3a-b967-f35e9f0d8d79)

+Figure 3: Logic chart for the Arduino code, that shows what are the main procedures and methods and what the code mainly does.

 The is a main menu with three options, and the user can choose between each of these three options: the potentiometer, the flex sensor and the graphite sensor.
+These menus are showed below.

 ### Potentiometer menu